May 5, 2017

-WEEKLY UPDATE: Writers -- Watch Your Instructions Like a Hawk! (for subscribed students only)
+WEEKLY UPDATE: Eliminate "in question" (for subscribed students only)

 Learn plain writing from a veteran writer with over 15 years of hi-tech Fortune 100 experience.